-In an effort to provide a safe environment that facilitates appropriate access to Methodist College and affiliated organizational facilities as well as enhance accountability among students, Methodist College requires that all students wear their official Methodist College student name badge when attending and Methodist College-related experience.
+To provide a safe environment that facilitates appropriate access to Methodist College and affiliated organizational facilities as well as enhance accountability among students, Methodist College requires that all students wear their official Methodist College student name badge when attending and Methodist College-related experience.
 This includes, but is not limited to, lectures, labs, practica, field placements, and clinicals.